-Lymph nodes are found throughout your body.
+Lymph nodes are present throughout your body.
 They are an important part of your immune system.
 Lymph nodes help your body recognize and fight germs, infections, and other foreign substances.

 In a child, a node is considered enlarged if it is more than 1 centimeter (0.4 inch) wide.

 Swollen glands; Glands - swollen; Lymph nodes - swollen; Lymphadenopathy